- Learning and Teaching

 - BS Osaka University

 Noriyuki Inoue, Ph.D. specializes in educational psychology and educational research methods.
-At the University of San Diego, he teaches psychological foundation of education, cognition and learning, human development, psychology of mathematical thinking, and research method courses to undergraduate and graduate students.
+At the University of San Diego, he teaches psychological foundation of education, cognition and learning, human development, psychology of mathematical thinking and research method courses.